cognitom/paper-css/README.md

 ## Live-reloading

 It's just HTML/CSS, so we can edit it with live-reloading.
-See "Try" section below and [gulpfile.babel.js](gulpfile.babel.js) for more detail.
+See "Try" section below.

 ![Live reloading](images/live-reload.png)